zhouenbo/PhD_interview/README.md

-This project is to share codes for Ph.D. interview.
+This project is to share codes for the Ph.D. interview.

 The attachements are my programming examples.
 The first one is a Baidu Map POI fetcher (Java), which retrieves POIs from Baidu API and stores them in a MySQL database.
 I have annotated this program.
 The second one is my assignment (C#) for graduate course Advanced GIS